Brno-Slatina

 Slatina is a city district of Brno, the second largest city in the Czech Republic.
 It is located in the eastern part of the city and is somewhat separated from other parts.
 Slatina became a part of Brno in 1919 and as of 2021, it has 11,104 inhabitants.

 Slatina has a well-preserved centre.
 The south of the district contains mostly modern houses, while the north of the district contains many panel houses built in the 1980s.
+A large part of the district, most notably the south-west, is dedicated to industrial and office buildings.

 Territorial divisions

 The cadastral territory of Slatina is further divided into 10 basic settlement units.